 Reason Emissions value (percentage) Direction of change Comment

 Emissions reduction activities

 Divestment

 Acquisitions

 Mergers

-Change in output 5 Increase Increased Australian production during the year.
+Reason Emissions value (percentage) Direction of change Comment

+Change in output 15 Increase Production increased in Australia due the ramping up of a new plant at Moranbah, which was commissioned in June 2012.
+Production also increased across our North American manufacturing sites.

 Change in methodology

 Change in boundary

 Change in physical operating conditions

 Unidentified

+Other